z-kowski/GAD210-Project-1-Prototype-1/README.md

-# GAD210 project 1 prototype 1
+# GAD210 project 1
+# all prototypes, one scene each